Use Cases

 • Long-Range for large operational flight area

-• Non-LOS propagation in urban areas at low altitude, no visible contact
+• Multipaths with Non-LOS propagation in urban areas at low altitude, no visible contact

-• High-Datarates for Video surveillance (live streaming, navigating)
+• Medium-Datarates for Video surveillance (live streaming, navigating)

 Drones Use Case

-New RFID (Radio-Frequency Identification) technologies aim to develop massive low-cost RF tags which not only return in a passive or semi-passive manner the IDs to a reader, but also identifies their locations from a distance >100m.
+New wireless tracking technologies aim to develop massive low-cost RF tags which not only return in a passive or semi-passive manner the IDs to a reader, but also identifies their locations from a distance >100m.
 Such functionality is essential for warehouses and stores.
 Since this also will increase the number of tags/devices in a given sensing area, multiple and secure access has to be realized.
-Secure localization and identification of any type of items is driving the RFID industry, allowing for new forms of wireless paying and user identification.
+Secure localization and identification of any type of items will drive the automatization and industry 4.0, allowing for new forms of wireless paying and user identification.
+Current technolgoies like RFID (Radio-Frequency Identification) are limited in range to a few meters and UWB (Ultra-Wide-Band) can not resolve multi paths reliable enough, leading to large position errors in some cases.
+The MOXZ technology will here be a game-changer due to its excelent sensing features.

 RFID Use Case